League of Communists of Yugoslavia: 1920 elections and ban

 In the 1920 Constitutional Assembly election, the KPJ won 58 out of 419 seats.
 The best results were achieved in large cities, in Montenegro and Macedonia as a result of protest votes against the regime on account of past or expected actions coming from unemployed urban voters and from voters in regions having no other attractive national or regional opposition parties found in the Slovene lands, Croatia-Slavonia, and Bosnia and Herzegovina.
 In light of difficult economic and social circumstances, the regime viewed the KPJ as the main threat to the system of government.
 In response to the KPJ's electoral success at the local and regional level including Belgrade and Zagreb earlier that year in March–August, and at the national level the Democratic Party and the People's Radical Party advocated prohibition of communist activity.
 The regime saw the KPJ as the greatest impediment to realisation of views held by King Peter I on resolution of Serbian national question.

-The Obznana decree, which banned KPJ in 1920.